WCHS Course Handbook

 - Increase the number of people you can communicate with

-- Makes international travel (even Canada) easier
+- Makes international travel (even to Canada) easier

 - Opens your mind to new cultures